NYC is home to incredible architecture that many want to visit. That is why we’re sharing these famous skyscrapers in New York City.

 The Gehry building in New York is the tallest all-residential building in North America.
 The building is actually closed to the public, but the 76-story tower has become an iconic part of the New York skyline.
 The Gehry contains 900 units that are all available for rent, making it a very unusual anomaly in Manhattan.
 Beware prices to buy a flat begin at a cool $2,000,000…pocket money, right?
 However now due to the pandemic, you can get a discounted rate to live in this iconic building via renting a studio or 1-bedroom for around $2,000 per month.

 It was designed by acclaimed architect Frank Gehry and is one of the first buildings you’ll see when arriving in New York.
-Views from here range from the Brooklyn Bridge, City Hall Park, along with all of the expected luxuries such as fitness rooms, terraces, pools, it’s classic NYC living!
+Views from here range from the Brooklyn Bridge, to City Hall Park, along with all of the expected luxuries such as fitness rooms, terraces, and pools, it’s classic NYC living!

 One of the smaller scrapers on the list, the Flatiron Building stands at just 21 floors, but it is nevertheless iconic.
 The Flatiron is one of the most notable steel skeleton design buildings in the city, being constructed shortly after New York’s building regulations no longer required masonry for fireproofing.
 It gets its name from its shape, resembling a traditional triangular clothes iron.
-It’s now a private building, but you can still marvel its structure from the outside.
+It’s now a private building, but you can still marvel at its structure from the outside.

-Located in one of the most walking-friendly areas of New York as its right off Broadway, you can walk to the American Museum of Natural History where many famed movies were filmed!
+Located in one of the most walking-friendly areas of New York as it’s right off Broadway, you can walk to the American Museum of Natural History where many famed movies were filmed!
 A structure not as tall as others, but still very beautiful and interesting to see!

 THE WOOLWORTH BUILDING